Non-Markovian dynamics under time-translation symmetry: Dynamical map, symmetry and the master equation

 where $\hat{H}'\b t$ is Hermitian, $\gamma_{\alpha}\b t\geq 0$ for every $\alpha$ and time $t$, and $\bullet$ denotes any operator in the $C^{*}$ algebra of the $N\times N$ complex matrices.
 It is important to stress that the mentioned results rely on the CP-divisibility property and therefore their validity is guaranteed only under Markovian dynamics.

-One can construct non-Markovian generators by considering a set of mutually commutative strictly Markovian generators $\{{\cal L}_k\}$ and real scalar functions $\{l_k\b t\}$, satisfying $\int_0^{t}l_k\b{t'}dt'\geq 0$ at any time \cite{chruscinski2010non,chruscinski2012markovianity,megier2020interplay}.
+A specific example of non-Markovian generators can be obtained by considering a set of mutually commutative strictly Markovian generators $\{{\cal L}_k\}$ and real scalar functions $\{l_k\b t\}$, satisfying $\int_0^{t}l_k\b{t'}dt'\geq 0$ at any time \cite{chruscinski2010non,chruscinski2012markovianity,megier2020interplay}.
 Taking a linear combination of these generators

 generates a dynamical map which is guaranteed to be a valid quantum channel (CPTP).
 Such a channel necessarily exhibits memory effects if the coefficients obtain negative values for some time $t$, $l_k\b t<0$.
 Relation \eqref{eq:commut_gen} serves as a specific case of the class of dynamical maps which self commute at different times, $\sb{\Lambda\b{t},\Lambda\b{s}}=0$ for all times $t$ and $s$ \cite{megier2020interplay}.